 Classroom readiness led by Mike Hofherr, Vice President and Chief Information Officer: Conducting inventory, assessment and optimization of classroom space for safe and quality instruction.
 Exploring options for additional instructional spaces.

 Physical distancing and safety signage led by Jay Kasey, Senior Vice President, Office of Administration and Planning: Evaluating, planning and deploying a range of signage for safety and traffic-flow management around the campus.

 Personal protective equipment (PPE) led by Kristine Devine, Vice President of Operations and Deputy Chief Financial Officer: Developing a coordinated and university-wide process for acquisition, prioritization and allocation of PPE to ensure availability for safe return to campus operations.

 Contact tracing led by Mike Hofherr, Vice President and Chief Information Officer: Evaluating internal capabilities and external partnership opportunities to implement a system for contact tracing in individual cases of COVID-19 infection.

 Phased approach to return to campus

 The safety of the Ohio State community is the university’s top priority.
-In June, the university announced that it plans to resume in-person classes for the autumn semester.
-Specific guidelines for a phased return are based on guidance from state and local health authorities and recommendations of the Safe Campus and Scientific Advisory Subgroup of the university’s COVID-19 Transition Task Force.
+In June, the university announced plans to resume in-person instruction for the autumn semester.
+Specific guidelines for a phased return were developed based on guidance from state and local health authorities and recommendations of the Safe Campus and Scientific Advisory Subgroup of the university’s COVID-19 Transition Task Force.

-The resumption of full operations on Ohio State campuses will include a combination of the use of appropriate face masks, physical distancing, hand hygiene, limited density in indoor spaces, control of the flow of traffic into and around buildings, continued employee teleworking when possible, testing, symptoms tracking and contact tracing.
+The resumption of full operations on Ohio State campuses includes a combination of the use of appropriate face masks, physical distancing, hand hygiene, limited density in indoor spaces, control of the flow of traffic into and around buildings, continued employee teleworking when possible, testing, symptoms tracking and contact tracing.